Last Updated on

 Such a leap would enable the government to increase borrowing, while still reducing the country’s national debt as a percentage of GDP.
 However, the Estonian government’s policy of paying back debt as soon as possible means that country’s debt will continue to fall from its 2014 peak very quickly.

 What is Estonia’s credit rating?

-The credit rating of a government is very important because a better rating improves trader confidence and reduces the interest that needs to be offered in order to attract buyers of debt instruments.
+The credit rating of a government is very important because a better rating improves investor confidence and reduces the interest that needs to be offered in order to attract buyers of debt instruments.